 Little Colds Decongestant Side Effects

-Note: This document contains side effect information about phenylephrine.
-Some of the dosage forms listed on this page may not apply to the brand name Little Colds Decongestant.
+Note: This page contains information about the side effects of phenylephrine.
+Some of the dosage forms included on this document may not apply to the brand name Little Colds Decongestant.

 For the Consumer